NotProtocol/AMP-Custom-CSS/README.md

 4: Once you have stopped the instance, go into the WebRoot folder in your instance

-5: After that, go into CSS
+5: After that, go into CSS.

 6: You should see a Custom.css, if you don't, you haven't started the instance correctly